 - What possibilities exist to take charge of your own energy?

 - What next step will best serve you and those you lead now?

 By regularly observing and shifting our energetic state we start to live and lead more consciously.

 I work with executives and leadership teams to take charge of their own energy and to orchestrate the energy of the teams and organization around them.
-Together we build trust, cultivate collective leadership, and grow organizational effectiveness to create a better future today.
+Together we build trust, cultivate generative leadership, and grow organizational effectiveness to create a better future today.